Kerwood/TL-DR-AZ-103-AzureAdministrator-Labs/README.md

 -  Configure networking settings of Azure VMs running Windows and Linux operating systems
 -  Deploy and configure Azure VM scale sets

+---

 ### Exercise 1: Deploy Azure VMs by using the Azure portal, Azure PowerShell, and Azure Resource Manager templates

-#### Deploy an Azure VM running `Windows Server 2016 Datacenter` into an availability set by using the Azure portal
+#### Task 1: Deploy an Azure VM running `Windows Server 2016 Datacenter` into an availability set by using the Azure portal

-  - Resource group: `az1000301-RG`
+Deploy below VM with an availability set, in a new resouce group called `az1000301-RG`.

   - Virtual machine
     - Name: `az1000301-vm0`
     - Image: `[smalldisk] Windows Server 2016 Datacenter`